 Before we dive in, if you’re the hands-on type, you can click here, get a free account, and create your first invoice immediately.

-Paymo is software for small teams looking for invoicing software, and it also allows you to manage client work and track time.
+Paymo is perfect for small teams needing online invoicing software to generate invoices.
+It helps manage client work and track time as well.
 The best part?
 You can create 100% free invoices for life.
-This invoice software also enables you to create invoices on your smartphone.
-Here’s a brief tutorial on how to invoice your clients and get paid with Paymo:
+Plus, you can even create invoices on your smartphone.
+Here’s a quick guide on how to invoice your clients and get paid with Paymo:

 The best free invoicing apps have evolved, offering various functionalities, from creating estimates and expenses to task management and tracking time to connecting to payment gateways.